PR0M3TH3AN/SeedPass/README.md

 **⚠️ Disclaimer**

 This software was not developed by an experienced security expert and should be used with caution.
-There are likely many bugs and missing features.
+There may be bugs and missing features.
 For instance, the maximum size of the index before the Nostr backup starts to have problems is unknown.
-Additionally, the security of the program's memory management and logs have not been evaluated and may leak sensitive information.
+Additionally, the security of the program's memory management and logs has not been evaluated and may leak sensitive information.

 ---